Q: WHY MUST I BE SAVED?

 Acts 2:41 – “Those who ACCEPTED his message were BAPTIZED…”

 After ACCEPTING (believing) the Gospel message, the next step in your Christian walk is BAPTISM.
 Baptism is an outward, visible expression of something that has taken place in your heart.
 Just as wedding rings and ceremonies are a statement to the world that two people are committed and joined to each other, baptism shows the world your commitment and union to the Lord Jesus Christ.

 Baptism is NOT optional; it is commanded by Jesus Christ (Matthew 28:19) and occurs AFTER one has been born again (Acts 2:38).
 Thus, baptism is a matter of obedience to the Lord Jesus!

 Exceeding Grace Christian Center holds a Baptismal Celebration for all our New Believers.
-To register for the next scheduled baptism, click here to go to our Contact Page.
+To schedule a baptism, click here

 Acts 2:42 - “They DEVOTED themselves to the apostles teaching…”